Davis and three of his sons. From left; David, Lawrence, and William.

 Chicago Daily Tribune published a piece announcing the city’s soon-to-be

 first co-op office building.
 Instead, two years later the Burnham Bros.
-Engineering Building at 205 W. Wacker, rose instead.
+Engineering Building at 205 W. Wacker,

 (click to view)